marysam26/Proto/README.md

     WriteItUp! operates on both Windows and Mac operating systems.
     Testing has been completed for Windows 7 and above and Mac Mavericks and above.

-* Needed Tools: CKEditor which is included in the project
+* Needed Tools: CKEditor which is included in the project.
+Documentation can be found here: [CKEditor Documentation](http://docs.cksource.com/Main_Page)

 * RavenDB:
     Install instructions can be found here:[Download and Install](http://ravendb.net/downloads/builds) and API documentation can be found here: